DataDog/documentation/content/en/account_management/rbac/role_api.md

 ##### ARGUMENTS

 * **`page[size]`** [*optional*, *default*=**0**]:
-Page Number of roles to return for a given page
+Page number of roles to return for a given page.
 * **`page[count]`** [*optional*, *default*=**10**]:
-Number of roles to return for a given page
+Number of roles to return for a given page.
 * **`sort`** [*optional*, *default*=**name**]:
-Sort roles by the given field.
+Sort roles depending of the given field.
 Sort order is **ascending** by default.
-Sort order is **descending** if the field is prefixed by a negative sign (Eg: *sort=-name*)
+Sort order is **descending** if the field is prefixed by a negative sign (Eg: *sort=-name*).
     Options: **name**, **modified_at**
 * **`filter`**[*optional*, *default*=**None**]:
     Filter all roles by the given string.